jin-wash-u/HPV-EM/README.md

 ## Input
   Upon running the pipeline with the -h option (or --help), the following options are presented:

-  Positional arguments
+  Positional arguments:
   - sampleName : The name of the sample to be aligned.
 This file can be in either .bam or .fq (fastq) format.
 If it's in the fastq format, a second fastq file can be aligned using the -2 option explained below.

   - refFasta : The name of the reference fasta file to be used for alignment.
-For most cases, the reference fasta (.fa) file should be the human genome (which needs to be installed separately from the pipeline).

   - path : This argument indicates the path to the human genome directory as needed by STAR, which includes files such as genomeParameters.txt and chrName.txt.

-  Optional Arguments
+  Optional Arguments:
   - -h, -help : Will show the help menu, which contains an example of the function usage and abbreviated explanations of each of the options.

   - -@ (CPUS) : The number of CPUs with which to run the pipeline (used as an argument for the calls to bwa and STAR).